-- Channeled gate arrays and FPGAs, the horizontal interconnect areas-the channels, usually on m1-have a fixed capacity. - The channel capacity of CBICs and channelless MGAs can be expanded to hold as many interconnects as are needed.
+- In the case of channeled gate arrays and FPGAs, the horizontal interconnect areas-the channels, usually on m1-have a fixed capacity. - The channel capacity of CBICs and channelless MGAs can be expanded to hold as many interconnects as are needed.
+Normally we choose, as an objective, to minimize the number of interconnects that use each channel.